timofey-drozhzhin/nodejs-webpack-frontend-framework/README.md

 - /examples - HTML examples, can be used as UI templates
 - /node_modules - Node dependency libraries
 - /src - Source files

+# Explanation of NPM Packages Used
+- autoprefixer - automatically adds browser-specific prefixes to CSS
+- bootstrap - a CSS framework used in SCSS
+- copy-webpack-plugin - used to copy webfonts
+- css-loader - Required by sass-loader
+- cssnano - CSS minifier
+- extract-text-webpack-plugin - Required by sass-loader.
+Extracts css from JS files
+- file-loader - copies files over.
+- font-awesome - an icon library used in SCSS
+- imagemin-webpack-plugin - used to minimize the generated png, gif and svg images, no jpg since we don't want loss of quality.
+- isdev - allows to run npm/yarn as DEV or PRODUCTION
+- jimp - image processor, required by responsive-loader
+- node-sass - required by sass-loader
+- postcss-loader - performs jobs to the css files after they've been generated.
+Runs autoprefixer and cssnano.
+- resolve-url-loader - resolves background-image URLs in SCSS files
+- responsive-loader - downsamples and resizes the JPG/JPEG and PNG images.
+Adds support for custom sizes, i.e. imageName.jpg?size100
+- sass-loader - compiles *.scss & *.sass files into css
+- sharp - a fast image processor, optionally used by sass-loader, replaces jimp
+- style-loader - required by sass-loader
+- url-loader - just like file-loader, but can also return files as DataURL.
+TODO: do we need this?
+- webpack - automates the whole build, i.e. alternative to gulp / grunt